Roosterbear/tips/NODE.md

 # NODE.js

+### Playing with NODE

+In a terminal, create a new folder to your project. <br/>

-In a terminal, create the init file inside the folder of your project:
+Then create the init file inside the folder of your project: <br/>

 ```terminal
 npm init